UKHomeOffice/asl-log-aggregator/README.md

 bin/logreggator public-ui
 ```

-This does a partial match so you this works:
+This does a partial match so this works:

 ```
 bin/logreggator ui